sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/the-gap/the-gap-scoundrel-sector.md

 The less obvious crack in the right wall.

 **11. Perfect Scoundrels (6c) *★★***
-An excellent roof and arete.
+An excellent roof and arête.
 It's pumpy through roof and pleasantly technical above providing a good mixture.

 **12. Butt Out (5+)**